-Refer to the WIT ETO Replacement Project Charter (Link to document within ESD Team page | Add location of final plan on WPC).
+Refer to the WIT ETO Replacement Project Charter (Link to document on WPC page).
 This document can also be provided by contacting the WIT Replacement Project Manager, Linda Kleingartner (linda.kleingartner@esd.wa.gov).

 2. Project Management Plan Objectives

 The purpose of this project management plan is to define the approach that will be used by the project's Planning and Implementation Teams when planning, executing, monitoring, controlling, and closing the project.
 The Project Management Plan will focus on the mechanisms that will be used across the project delivery to: